Pivotal Greenplum: All Versions

-- Check our Knowledge Base.
-The Knowledge Base contains articles written by Pivotal Support Engineers to address many of the common issues that we have encountered while working with a customer.
-You can browse or search the KB articles at the link above.
+- Check our Knowledge Base(KB).
+The Knowledge Base contains many articles written by the Pivotal Support Engineers.
+These articles are written to help resolve many of the common issues that we have encountered while working with a customer.

 Opening a Ticket

+Step 1.
 Define the Problem

 - A brief description of the problem.
-Try to describe the symptoms of the problem clearly, carefully and using proper terminology.
+Try to describe the symptoms of the problem clearly, carefully, and using proper terminology.

-- Include details about any relevant recent changes to the cluster
+- Include details about any relevant recent changes to the cluster.

-- Indicate any articles that you have already read and any troubleshooting steps that you have already taken
+- Indicate any articles that you have already read and any troubleshooting steps that you have already taken.

 Include Supporting Information